 Pros & Cons of investing in Bitcoin

+- It could be widely accepted.
 While no one actually knows what’s going to happen with Bitcoin, there are some people who swear by it.
 Will it take over all other forms of currency?
 And what the heck will happen when the last bitcoins are mined?
-Nobody knows the answers to these questions, but one thing’s for sure— it certainly has the potential to be a really great investment.
+Nobody knows the answers to these questions, but one thing’s for sure — it certainly has the potential to be widely accepted.

+- Cryptocurrency comes with a learning curve.
 If this list made your head spin, here’s the bad news: it just barely scratched the surface of everything there is to know about Bitcoin.
 You can think of Bitcoin as entering some fantasy realm created by an anonymous genius with the world-building skills of Game of Thrones creator George RR Martin.
-Which is all to say— there’s a lot going on here.
+Which is all to say — there’s a lot going on here.
 If you plan on investing in Bitcoin, you’ll most definitely have to overcome a significant learning curve.

-Investing in bitcoin isn’t for the faint of heart.
+- The market volatility is real.
+Investing in Bitcoin isn’t for the faint of heart.
 This cryptocurrency is up, and down, and all over the place.
 If you can’t handle the heat of cryptocurrency exhcanges, it might be best to stay out of this particular kitchen.

 The bottom line